friedmanroy/friedmanroy.github.io/_BML/1_gaussians.md

 \end{equation}
 $$

-then $p\left(x\right)$ and $p\left(x\mid y\right)$ will be Gaussians[^3], and we will usually want to find the "Gaussian form" we know and love.
+then $p\left(x\right)$ and $p\left(x\mid y\right)$ will be Gaussians<d-footnote>This is a slightly more general statement than what we showed here, but you can verify the validity for yourself in these cases as well.</d-footnote>, and we will usually want to find the "Gaussian form" we know and love.
 Once we figured that out, we can try to ask "how can we find the Gaussian form?", and the answer will usually be one of the following methods:

 * If we don't care about $p\left(y\right)$ or $p\left(y\mid x\right)$ at all, i.e. we want to specifically find $p\left(x\right)$ or $p\left(x\mid y\right)$ , then we can use the derivative trick
 * If we need to know $p\left(y\right)$ or $p\left(y\mid x\right)$ explicitly as well as $p\left(x\right)$ or $p\left(x\mid y\right)$ , then completing the squares is usually the easiest way
 * When all else fails, but we know that what we are looking for is Gaussian, we can calculate the expectations and covariance explicitly, since a Gaussian is completely defined by these two values

 Once you fully understand why each method works, it will become quite clear when you should use each of them.

----

-[^1]: See [Bishop 2.3](https://www.microsoft.com/en-us/research/uploads/prod/2006/01/Bishop-Pattern-Recognition-and-Machine-Learning-2006.pdf) for a _much_ more extensive introduction to the Gaussian distribution

-[^2]: We can also do this when $A$ is not invertible, in which case we will need to use the pseudo-inverse of $A$ such that $AA^{\dagger}=I$ .

-[^3]: This is a slightly more general statement than what we showed here, but you can verify the validity for yourself in these cases as well